 Cypress + Cal Poly SLO

-Rodriguez is an Auto Tech, Physics, and Math major transferring to the California Polytechnic State University, San Luis Obispo following his graduation from Cypress College.
+Junnior is an automotive technology, physics, and math major transferring to California Polytechnic State University, San Luis Obispo following his graduation from Cypress College.
 He grew up with a strong passion for automotive technology and engineering, and entered Cypress College as a first-generation college student.
 He initially went through the College’s Toyota T-TEN program, then pursued his associate degree in physics and math for transfer into mechanical engineering.

 Please tell us a little about yourself.
 Where did you grow up?
 What are your interests?
 What is your story?